 - You need to meet the priorities set by your region”

-Note that the website says that the application process is closed for 2011 but that interested businesses should check back at the beginning of 2012 to apply for that year’s program.
+Note that the website says that the application process is closed for 2013 but that interested businesses can apply for next year’s program from December 2, 2013 to January 10, 2014.

 This federal program is intended to help businesses employ recent college or university grads.
 From their website:

-- provide full-time work for four months to one year
+- Have full-time work that lasts at least four months

 Industrial Research Assistance Program: Youth Employment Program